HassanAmirii/HassanAmirii/README.md

-# Hi there, my name is Hassan!
+# Hi there, my name is Hassan

 ---

-#### Aspiring software engineer.
+#### I am an aspiring software engineer.
 I'm working on Python, and I also plan to extend my horizons to other languages such as Java, C, JavaScript, etc., as well as libraries within Python for web scraping, AI/ML, cloud computing, etc. Basically, I'm trying to broaden my tech stack.

 ---